 Qatar is a tricky country to pack for and it can be difficult to know what to wear in Doha.

-Not only is it as hot as hades at certain times of the year, Sharia Law (religious law following Islamic tradition) is expected to be adhered to.
+Not only is it very hot at certain times of the year, Sharia Law (religious law following Islamic tradition) needs to be respected.

 So, you’ll want to strike a balance.
 That is, packing clothing that will keep you cool and comfortable and allow you to dress respectfully in the country of Qatar.

-Here are some suggestions for what to wear in Doha – with illustrations!
+Here are some suggestions for sticking to the dress code in Qatar for tourists.

 What to wear in Doha during the warmer months (May to September)